leinada/UD/capstone_BigData_Sparkify/README.md

     |--------|--------|
     | 0.825  | 0.7889 |

-According to the results of the model,
-The number of days the user active in the site has big impact.
-Next one is the number of advertisements the user sees followed by  average number of songs listened per session.
+According to the results of the model, the number of days the user was active on the site has big impact.
+Next one is the number of advertisements the user encounters  followed by  average number of songs listened per session.
 Total thumbs up and thumps down also has reasonable effect on the users decision to continue with the service or not.

-## Acknowledgements<a name="ack"></a>
+## Acknowledgments<a name="ack"></a>

-The dataset is provided by Udacity team.
+The data set is provided by Udacity team.
 Analysis of the medium data set is accomplished via IBM watson studio